wrld3d/wrld-indoor-maps-api/TUTORIAL.md

 - Now you can place the first point of your external wall.
 With snapping enabled, your cursor will snap to the edge of any other polygon, in this case the building outline.
 Since you currently  have no other polygons, the easiest place to start is in a corner of the building outline.
 Once you have placed a point there, you can place the second point farther along the edge of the building outline.

 - When you are actively placing points to create a polygon, two more buttons will become active on the Advanced Digitizing Panel.
 These two buttons will allow you to trace lines that are parallel and perpendicular to existing geometry.
-In this case we want the next segment of our wall to be perpendicular to the building outline so our polygon can be perfectly rectangular, so click on the perpendicular button
+In this case we want the next segment of our wall to be perpendicular to the building outline so our polygon can be perfectly rectangular, so click on the perpendicular button.

 ![Perpendicular](/images/tutorial/perpendicular.PNG)